 Alumni Spotlight: Jeremy Kinney '03, curator at the National Air and Space Museum

-Engaging and informing visitors about aviation history is a responsibility alumnus Jeremy Kinney takes seriously as a curator in the Aeronautics Department of for the Smithsonian’s National Air and Space Museum in Washington, DC.
+Engaging and informing visitors about aviation history is a responsibility alumnus Jeremy Kinney takes seriously as a curator in the Aeronautics Department of the Smithsonian’s National Air and Space Museum in Washington, DC.
 He is an expert on aeronautics and aviation and an avid researcher and collector.
 He is also an author.
 His most recent book, Reinventing the Propeller, documents the story of a forgotten technology to reveal new perspectives on engineering, research and development, design, and the multi-layered social, cultural, financial, commercial, industrial, and military infrastructure of aviation.

 Kinney received his PhD in the history of technology from Auburn in 2003 and began working for the Air and Space Museum before his doctorate was even completed.
 “I was hired in 2000, and I received my PhD in 2003.
 I finished writing my dissertation here as a curator.
 It's my first real job,” Kinney said.